-However, many of us are still lacing shoes the same way as we learned as a kid, never experimenting with other styles.
+However, many of us are still lacing shoes the same way we learned as a kid, never experimenting with other styles.
 Because, after all, who would think to try different styles of laces?

 Straight bar lacing, also known as Lydiard lacing, provides a very comfortable shoe fit.
 In fact, they’re even named after the famous running coach Arthur Lydiard.

 The straight bar lacing technique in this guide can be done using all our laces.
 No matter what your shoelace needs are, we have you covered.
-Check out our store and browse our collection of shoelaces and no-tie shoelaces.
+Check out our store and browse our collection of flat shoelaces and no-tie shoelaces.